Tag: long exposure

 Remains

-Remains of an old pier in Abington, Massachusetts.
+Remains of an old pier at Bare Cove Park in Weymouth, Massachusetts.
 An approaching rainstorm added a touch of drama to the sky.

 Black Rock Beach Sunrise